-Nowadays people are so conscious about figure, built and most especially with their over-all health status.
-People come to the gym everyday to burn fats and stay fit and healthy.
+Nowadays people are so conscious about the figure, built and most especially with their overall health status.
+People come to the gym every day to burn fats and stay fit and healthy.
 There are a lot of products coming in and out of the market that claims to be good for the health and can make you fit.
 But is getting fit really the only aim of changing your diet and lifestyle?
 Or does it just prevent you from acquiring certain disabilities or illness?

-A clinical study in rats subject to cold stress reveals that L-Tyrosine (200-400mg/kg) can acutely increase noradrenaline concentrations in the hypoccampusand prevent acute stress-induced reaction of NE concentrations.
+A clinical study in rats subject to cold stress reveals that L-Tyrosine (200-400mg/kg) can acutely increase noradrenaline concentrations in the hippocampus and prevent acute stress-induced reaction of NE concentrations.
 This study may follow the ability of the administration of this amino acid can reverse losses of memory in humans when induced by cold stress.
 This amino acid is being looked into as a possibility of being a pharmacologic intervention for patients with dementia since catecholamines are seen to be at decreased levels in this state.
-Suprisingly, catecholamines may have anti-oxidant and neuroprotective effects.
+Surprisingly, catecholamines may have antioxidant and neuroprotective effects.

 These studies have implied a significant effect of L-tyrosine to memory loss when induced with physical stress.
 So grab your fork and knives and enjoy dining with our main dish of turkey or chicken dipped in yogurt and cheese sprinkled with walnuts.

-Next stop on our dining tables are our dessert, Rosemary and Brahmi.
-Rosemary and Brahmi has been tested over traditions to have positive effects in cognition and other significant brain functions.
-A clinical case study reveals evidence that dried rosemary powder at the dose nearest culinary consumption had the best effects on cognition in elderly. .
-On the other hand a double blind placebo trial provided further evidence that B. monnieri has potential for safely enhancing cognitive performance in aging.
+Next stop on our dining tables is our dessert, Rosemary and Brahmi.
+Rosemary and Brahmi have been tested over traditions to have positive effects in cognition and other significant brain functions.
+A clinical case study reveals evidence that dried rosemary powder at the dose nearest culinary consumption had the best effects on cognition in the elderly. .
+On the other hand, a double-blind placebo trial provided further evidence that B. monnieri has the potential for safely enhancing cognitive performance in aging.
 Both are known as to different clinical trials to be effective enhancers of cognitive functions and decreases tendencies of Alzheimer’s disease especially in old-aged.
-A clinical study had been conducted that a combinationof both extracts is more neuroprotective than just using them separately.
+A clinical study had been conducted that a combination of both extracts is more neuroprotective than just using them separately.

 Now that I’ve given you the list of foods to serve in your dining tables start a diet of brain booster foods for a healthier brain and attain the optimum level of wellness of your body as a whole.
 Remember that what’s good for your tummy is also good for your brain!
 Happy and healthy eating.